edggjames/RegionGrowingSegmentation/README.md

 # RegionGrowingSegmentation

 This is a function that I have written in Python to implement a region growing segmentation algorithm.
+See function comments for further information.